 Tertiary syphilis has three main forms:

 Benign tertiary syphilis usually develops 3 to 10 years after the initial infection.
-It is rare today.
 Soft, rubbery growths called gummas appear on the skin, most commonly on the scalp, face, upper trunk, and legs.
 They also often develop in the liver or bones, but they can develop in virtually any organ.
 They may break down, forming an open sore.
 If untreated, gummas destroy the tissue around them.
 In bone, they usually cause deep, penetrating pain, which is usually worse at night.
 Gummas grow slowly, heal gradually, and leave scars.

 Cardiovascular syphilis usually appears 10 to 25 years after the initial infection.
 The bacteria infect the blood vessels connected to the heart, including the aorta.
 The following may result: